sindresorhus/quick-look-plugins/readme.md

 > NOTE: this is already covered by `qlImageSize`, so this plugin is listed here only in case you do not like `qlImageSize`

-Run `brew cask install webpquicklook` or [download manually](https://github.com/dchest/webp-quicklook/releases/latest)
+Run `brew install webpquicklook` or [download manually](https://github.com/dchest/webp-quicklook/releases/latest)

 [![](screenshots/WebP.png)](https://github.com/dchest/webp-quicklook)